kuroko-lang/kuroko/README.md

 # → bar
 ```

-Methods can refer to the super class with the `super` keyword:
+Methods can refer to the super class with the `super` keyword, which should be called as a function with no arguments, as in new-style Python code:

 ```py
 class Foo():